 1&1 Hosting Pricing 💰

 At first glance, 1&1 looks like it’s very reasonably priced.
-For instance, their business plans start at £3.08 per month, while WordPress hosting starts as cheap as 77 pence a month.
-Pretty good, right?
+For instance, their business plans start at £1 per month (for 12 months, then £5 per month exl.
+VAT), pretty good, right?
 Well, yes… And no.

 1&1 Hosting VPS